altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~As if by his attention focused on them - made him more real~ *Her head nodded of Rossin's accord*
 "R::She's fine to hear - quick study too."
-~Martha saw the scene before her enveloped in shadow~ *Flanagan nodded and moved to the couch again*
+*Flanagan nodded and moved to the couch again*
 'M::Ask him if he has dealt with anything like this?'
 ~And Rossin repeated~
 "FL::Shadows of shadows...
-long ago..."
+Long ago..."
 ~Flanagan paused~
 "FL::If it was contained, we could send it back, but since it's in the link now" ~Ozmind's voice cut in~
 "O::It hasn't shown any signs of slowing it's growth."
-'M::So... how long do we have?'
+'M::So: how long do we have?'
 ~Rossin looked at her, then back to Ozmind~
 "R::How long until it is everywhere in the link?"
 "O::Somewhere between days, not weeks...
 I really couldn't say."
 "FL::We're in a bit of a pickle then, if the Relux..."
 "J::What about us?"
-"FL::Is miss Lovelace still in the compound"
+"FL::Is miss Lovelace still in Șolomanță?"
 "L::She is heading back to us now, as requested."
 "FL::Give her a call:"
-"L::We don't call - "
+"L::We don't call Scholomance - "
 "FL::We need to tell her to wait."
 *Lenny and Jochek exchanged a look*
 "FL::We're meeting her there, make the call."
-*Lenny pulled out a cell phone and made the call* ~Felix's continued gasping of surprised serenity counterpointed the cellphone's ring~ "FL::Most of the people who would take advantage of that open line would be dead now, or otherwise now in disorder."
+*Lenny pulled out a cell phone and stepped into the other room to make the call* ~Felix's continued gasping of surprised serenity counterpointed the cellphone's ring~ "FL::Most of the people who would take advantage of that open line would be dead now, or otherwise now in disorder."
 *Jochek shrugged*